wichofly/meet/README.md

 I should be able to “Show/Hide events detais”
 So that I can see the information of events of my interest and close it.

-- Sscenario 1: An event element is collapsed by default
+- Scenario 1: An event element is collapsed by default
   - **Given** the main page was opened.
   - **When** nothing is selected
   - **Then** even detailss will collapse

-- Sscenario 2: User can expand an event to see its details
+- Scenario 2: User can expand an event to see its details
   - **Given** user clicked on an event button
   - **When** user wnat to know more details about the event
   - **Then** the details for the event will shown
-- Sscenario 3: User can collapse an event to hide its details
+- Scenario 3: User can collapse an event to hide its details
   - **Given** event details were opened
   - **When** the user clicks to close the event
   - **Then** event details will be hidden